geoman-io/leaflet-geoman/CONTRIBUTING.md

 ## Contributing

-Thank you for considering contributing to leaflet.pm.
+Thank you for considering contributing to Leaflet-Geoman.

 Follow these steps to get up and running: